devuan/arm-sdk/README.md

 For more info, please consult the `README` included in the `arm` subdirectory.

+## Configuration

+Edit the `config` file included in the root directory of arm-sdk to your liking.
+If you are using a custom toolchain, add it to the PATH as described.

 ## Acknowledgments

 The Devuan SDK was conceived during a period of residency at the